Riaz Ahmed Gohar Shahi: Claims and criticism

-"Many believe that you are the Mehdi, and God has revealed signs unto them which say that you are the Mehdi, but you do not officially announce that you are the Mehdi.
+"Many believe that you are the Mahdi, and God has revealed signs unto them which say that you are the Mahdi, but you do not officially announce that you are the Mahdi.
 Why?"
-Shahi gestured towards himself and answered, "Does Imam Mehdi not know the law of Pakistan?
-He knows that the law of Pakistan declares that 'whosoever claims to be the Mehdi, put him in jail'.
-I have given the signs of his [Mehdi's] characteristics, which the Mehdi knows and none other.
+Shahi gestured towards himself and answered, "Does Imam Mahdi not know the law of Pakistan?
+He knows that the law of Pakistan declares that 'whosoever claims to be the Mahdi, put him in jail'.
+I have given the signs of his [Mahdi's] characteristics, which the Mahdi knows and none other.
 Now, it is up to people to recognise him and believe him".

-On 18 November 1997, after appearing in court before Justice Rasheed A. Razvi of Sindh High Court Hyderabad Circuit, Shahi said, "The only justification to be Hazrat Imam Mehdi is the mark on [one's] back which can prove his existence".
+On 18 November 1997, after appearing in court before Justice Rasheed A. Razvi of Sindh High Court Hyderabad Circuit, Shahi said, "The only justification to be Hazrat Imam Mahdi is the mark on [one's] back which can prove his existence".

-Of the groups following Shahi, Messiah Foundation International claims that Shahi is the awaited Mehdi, Messiah, and Kalki Avatar while Anjuman Serfaroshan-e-Islam did not.
-According to MFI's website, Shahi is the Awaited Messiah, but they deny the notion that Shahi is another form of Jesus and claim that Jesus has also returned to support the Mehdi.
+Of the groups following Shahi, Messiah Foundation International claims that Shahi is the awaited Mahdi, Messiah, and Kalki Avatar while Anjuman Serfaroshan-e-Islam did not.
+According to MFI's website, Shahi is the Awaited Messiah, but they deny the notion that Shahi is another form of Jesus and claim that Jesus has also returned to support the Mahdi.